beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 ### `src/App.svelte`

 This is what is referred to as a single file component that contains all of the code needed to display your frontend.
 The script tag contains JavaScript and in this example is taking in props from `/main.js`.
-Right below the script tag we have a section for our HTML which can render variables inside {brackets} from your script tag.
+Right below the script tag we have a section for our HTML which can render variables inside `{`curly brackets`}` from your script tag.
 Lastly at the bottom we have the style tag that contains all the CSS for this specific component.

 ```js
 // JavaScript